sourcegraph/about/company/remote/index.md

 ### Is there an expectation to work over the weekends?

-> Why there is so much activity over the weekend (Github, PRs, Slack)?
+> Why is there so much activity over the weekend (Github, PRs, Slack)?
 I felt a little bit of pressure not working.

 Some people prefer to work in a really flexible way, which can sometimes mean that they want to hack on something on a Saturday instead of a Friday afternoon, for example.
 Others prefer a set schedule.
-Both are valid options
+Both are valid options.
 There is **no** expectations that people will be responsive over the weekend/vacation/evening/etc.

 Tip: [Configure](https://about.sourcegraph.com/handbook/engineering/github-notifications#custom-routing) GitHub notifications to send Sourcegraph related ones to your work email.
-After that it is just a matter of not checking your work email (or slack) at times that you don’t want to do work.
+After that it is just a matter of not checking your work email (or Slack) at times that you don’t want to do work.
 Slack has settings to pause notifications, and you can remove work email from your phone if that would help you not check it during non-work times.

 ## Helpful links